How to stop hiding your core gifts

 Now you know why you might hide your core gifts, and how to embrace them.

 Growing up in a dysfunctional family makes you a prime candidate for rejecting your unique talents.
-That’s because you may have been put in a role that didn’t reflect your true nature.

 Previous